USAJOBS/help-center/how-to/search/filters/zero-job-openings.md

 ## Why do I want to see options with 0 jobs?
 You may want to set up a saved search including filters with 0 jobs openings because there may be job openings in the future.
 You can set up a saved search and get an email notification when a new job is posted and matches what you’re looking for.

-For example, if you want to find a part-time job, but there are none available yet, you can set up a saved search using that filter.
-If a new part-time job is posted, we’ll email you with a link to updated search results.
+For example, there are some jobs that are only available at certain times of the year, such as a Presidential Management Fellow.
+If you want to find a Presidential Management Fellow (PMF) job, but there are none available yet, you can set up a saved search using that filter.
+If a new PMF job is posted, we’ll email you with a link to updated search results.

+## Additional Resources